garciart/network-automation/README.md

 Any chance we can automate the process using Python?
 The answer is yes, and you can write such a script using modules such as subprocess and pexpect.

 The bad news is that to test the script, you would need a physical device.
-You just cannot run an IOS image in a hypervisor like VirtualBox.
 However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run IOS images.
 Also, with a little tweaking, you can run your code against the virtual network device from a Terminal or an IDE.

 This tutorial is broken down into three parts: